 4. Be Sun Smart

-Storing wine where it can be exposed to sunlight is a big no-no when it comes to optimal preservation.
-It’s believed that light adversely reacts with the amino acids in the wine, transforming them into unpleasant-smelling compounds like dimethyl disulphide (DMDS).
+Avoid storing wine where it’s exposed to sunlight, as light can react with the amino acids and create unpleasant-smelling compounds like dimethyl disulphide (DMDS).
 This condition, called ‘light strike’, causes premature ageing, tainting the flavour and aroma of the wine.

 Delicate white and Sparkling wines are most commonly affected, as the phenolic compounds in red wine largely serve as a barrier to protect it from becoming light-struck.
 Store your wines in a dark spot – if you don’t have access to a cellar or dedicated cabinet, you can place them in your linen closet or wardrobes, under internal staircases, or on the lower shelves of your pantry.
 Avoid window sills, benchtops or racks that receive full light.